Homemade Vanilla Extract with Vanilla Extract Labels

 When Should I Start Vanilla Extract?

-Be sure to add a “brewed on” date and instruct recipient that the longer it sits and “brews” the better!
+Be sure to add a “brewed on” date and instruct the recipient that the longer it sits and “brews,” the better!

 - While it isn’t always necessary, I recommend sterilizing your bottles or jars before using them.
-This can be done by boiling them in a stock-pot of water for 10 minutes, then carefully remove them to a clean towel to dry completely.
+You can do this by boiling them in a stockpot of water for 10 minutes, then carefully removing them to a clean towel to dry completely.

 How to Make Homemade Vanilla Extract

-- Slice the vanilla bean lengthwise, using the tip of a sharp knife, stopping just before the end of the bean, so as to not split it in half, you are exposing the “meat” of the vanilla bean.
+Slice the vanilla bean lengthwise, using the tip of a sharp knife, stopping just before the end of the bean so as not to split it in half.
+By doing this, you expose the “meat” of the vanilla bean.
+Then you get all of these little beads in your vanilla, adding even better flavor!

-2. Place desired number of sliced vanilla beans into bottle(s) of choice.
-If necessary snip your beans in half or pieces so that the alcohol covers the entire bean, this will prevent mold.
+Place the desired number of sliced vanilla beans into the bottle(s) of choice.
+If necessary, snip your beans in half or pieces so that the alcohol covers the entire bean; this will prevent mold.

-3. With funnel placed on top of the bottle, slowly pour your alcohol over the beans until they are covered and bottle is full.
+With a funnel placed on top of the bottle, slowly pour your alcohol over the beans until they are covered and the bottle is full.
 I’m a little anal, measuring my vodka, I love these measuring cups.

-4. Place lid on and tighten, shake gently for a minute or so.
+Place lid on and tighten; shake gently for a minute or so.
 Got it?!

-5. Finally, using a chalk or metallic marker write vanilla type, start date on the bottom or side of the bottle and place in a cool, dark part of your pantry.
-Place a reminder on your calendar to shake it weekly for a minimum of 4 weeks, remember the longer the better.
+Finally, using a chalk or metallic marker, write vanilla type, and start date on the bottom or side of the bottle and place in a cool, dark part of your pantry.
+Place a reminder on your calendar to shake it weekly for a minimum of 4 weeks, remember the longer, the better.

 Too slow?
 See below for a suggested Instant Pot recipe.